Blurred Lines: The Intersection of Title IX and Title VII

 In its formative years, Title IX looked to Title VII of the Civil Rights Act for the legal definition of sexual harassment.
 However, just as social media created a platform for the Title IX movement, #MeToo has exposed the magnitude of workplace sexual harassment.
 This may require employers covered by Title VII to learn how to conduct a thorough and impartial investigation of sexual harassment allegations by looking to the Title IX experience and avoiding the problems that higher education has encountered in navigating these complex cases.

 With the bright light on sexual harassment claims, and administrative transitions occurring within the U.S. Department of Education, private lawsuits by both complainants and respondents may become more common to enforce Title IX rights and responsibilities.
-The best prevention for avoiding lawsuits is to regularly review disciplinary policies and procedures for students and employees.
-When the process is fair and unbiased, and goes hand-in-hand with effective prevention programs, it encourages reporting, increases accountability, and gives survivors choices on how to proceed in a way that helps them heal.
+The best prevention for avoiding lawsuits is to regularly review Title IX training, disciplinary policies, and procedures for students and employees.
+When the process is fair and unbiased and goes hand-in-hand with effective prevention programs, it encourages reporting, increases accountability, improves campus culture, and gives survivors choices on how to proceed in a way that helps them heal.